CatalysmsServerManager/docs/docs/en/CSMM/advanced-feature-guide.md

 You can also use a regex for matching a log message.
 This can be used if you want to selectively match messages.
 :::

+Since the log line has only one steamId, CSMM automatically populates the {{player}} object with it, and by doing so, we already know which player executed the command.

 ![Search string hook config](/assets/images/CSMM/advanced-feature-guide/bank-hook-2.png)

 ### Creating variables

 Now we want to extract some info from the log line.
-Namely, we want to know which player executed the command and how much they deposited exactly.
-We will create custom variables inside the hook for this.
+Namely, we want to know how much they deposited exactly.
+We will create a custom variable inside the hook for this.
 Custom variables take a regex and will contain whatever your regex matches in the message.

-- Steam ID

-  We need to know who executed the command.
-There is a Steam ID in the log line which we can extract as a variable.
-The regex for this simply looks for a string of 17 digits.

-  `\d{17}`

 - Quantity

-  Now this one is a little trickier. the quantity in our example is "1000".
+  Now this part is a little trickier. the quantity in our example is "1000".
 How can we match that and extract only the value?
 We will use some advanced Regex syntax for this one.

   `(?<=item=casinoCoin, qnty=)(\d+)`

   This regular expression uses positive lookahead to make sure only what we need is matched.
 For more info on how this works, see this example on [regexr.com](https://regexr.com/51kil).

 ![Custom hook variable config](/assets/images/CSMM/advanced-feature-guide/bank-hook-3.png)

 ### The final hook